ratt-ru/tigger-lsm/README.rst

 ------------------------

 requirements:
-    * Assorted python packages: astropy, numpy, scipy, astLib, python-casacore, future.
-With the exception of astLib, these are already present in most Linux distros.  astLib may be downloaded here: http://astlib.sourceforge.net/
+    * Assorted python packages: astropy, numpy, scipy, python-casacore, future.
+These are already present in most Linux distros.
     * Purr/Kittens.
 Available from pip as astro-kittens.
 Else, install the purr package from a MeqTrees binary distribution (see http://www.astron.nl/meqwiki/Downloading).
 Alternatively, check it out from svn (see below), and make sure the parent of the Kittens directory is in your PYTHONPATH.

 To obtain on ubuntu you can run::

-  $ sudo apt-get install python-kittens python-pyfits python-astlib python-scipy python-numpy
+  $ sudo apt-get install python-kittens python-pyfits python-scipy python-numpy astropy

 now from pip::